mahmoudAbdelraheem/mahmoudAbdelraheem/README.md

 Hey there, I'm [Mahmoud Abdelraheem], a Flutter Developer and Frontend Developer with experience in building beautiful and functional mobile and web applications.

-- 🔭 I’m currently working on [Movie App](https://github.com/mahmoudAbdelraheem/movies_app)
+- 🔭 I’m currently working on [Blog App](https://github.com/mahmoudAbdelraheem/blog_app)
 - 🌱 I’m currently learning **Advanced Flutter, State Management with Bloc , Design Pattren**
 - 👯 I’m looking to collaborate on **Open Source Flutter and Frontend Projects**
 - 💬 Ask me about **Flutter, Dart, React-Native, Angular, React.js**